Baja Chicken WrapsJump to Recipe

 There’s a lot of good flavors here.
 The lime marinade goes perfectly with the rich avocado.
 The lettuce gives it lots of good crunch and flavor because of the dressing and hot sauce.

 If you didn’t want to use chicken, I actually think you could sub tofu for this without too much trouble.
-I would still marinate it and grill it just like I did with the chicken.
+I would still marinate it and cook it either in a hot skillet or on the grill.

 If you’re looking for really tasty wraps, give these Baja Chicken Wraps a shot.
 I thought they were absolutely delicious!